Andrea Stewart-Cousins: New York State Senate

-Stewart-Cousins first ran for New York State Senate in 2004, but incumbent Republican Sen. Nicholas Spano defeated her by a margin of 18 votes.
+Stewart-Cousins first ran for New York State Senate in 2004.
+The Working Families Party did not endorse her during this election cycle.
+Incumbent Republican State Senator Nicholas Spano defeated her by a margin of 18 votes.
 In 2006, she challenged Spano again and defeated him.
 As of 2019, Senate District 35 includes all of the Towns of Greenburgh and Mt.
 Pleasant, and portions of Yonkers.

 Stewart-Cousins voted in favor of same-sex marriage legislation on December 2, 2009, but the bill was defeated.
 A same-sex marriage law was eventually passed in 2011.
 Stewart-Cousins is a vocal supporter of abortion rights, and has pushed for legislation to expand abortion access in the State of New York.

 On April 17, 2010, it was reported that Stewart-Cousins was under consideration by then-gubernatorial candidate Andrew Cuomo to be his running mate.
 Cuomo ultimately chose Rochester mayor Bob Duffy instead.

 Senate Democratic Leader

 On December 17, 2012, Stewart-Cousins was elected Senate Democratic Leader.
 Stewart-Cousins is the first woman in history to lead a conference in the New York State Legislature.